 New Hampshire and Tennessee only require income tax on dividend and interest income, so your tax filing requirements are simpler in those states, also.

-On the opposite end of the spectrum, a number of states have nitpicky requirements that can make the tax process a bit more complicated; these states are referred to as sticky states.
+On the opposite end of the spectrum, a number of states have nitpicky requirements that can make the tax process a bit more complicated when looking at which states to file returns; these states are referred to as sticky states.
 Sticky states make ending your formal residency a challenge, and often consider you a resident even if you move away permanently.
 Sticky states also consider moving abroad a temporary leave of absence unless you can remove the following ties you have to the state:

 - Property ownership